 Changes the Ray Tracing option in-game to only enable Ray Traced Shadows for all quality levels.

-Framerates should be improved over the vanilla game ray tracing, due to the lack of ray traced ambient occlusion, however this will only improve framerates by a small amount, as ray traced shadows are the more demanding ray tracing setting.
+Framerates should be improved over the vanilla game ray tracing, due to the lack of ray traced ambient occlusion.
+This won't improve framerate as much as the Ray Traced Ambient Occlusion Only file, as ray traced shadows are the more demanding setting.

 Main File 2: Ray Traced Ambient Occlusion Only